daydreaming666/Amenoma/README_en.md

-# GAS -- GenshinArtScanner
+# 「天目」 -- Amenoma

 [简体中文](./README.md) | [English](./README_en.md)

+> The essence of Amenoma Art is to have the patience to move mountains and unrelenting willpower.

+The Original name was GAS -- GenshinArtScanner

 Scan the Artifact in the backpack and export them to json format.
 Later, they can be imported to Artifact analysis tools( [mona-uranai](https://www.mona-uranai.com), [MingyuLab](https://genshin.mingyulab.com), [Genshin Optimizer](https://frzyc.github.io/genshin-optimizer )) for calculation and planning, etc.

 - genshin 2.0 Artifact supported!
+- Refactored the scanning process to greatly improve the user experience!

 ## Download

 Multiple versions available for download:

-- ArtScannerUI_EN.exe
+- Amenoma_EN.exe
   Single-file version with GUI, which takes longer to start.
-- ArtScannerUI_EN.zip
+- Amenoma_EN.zip
   Multi-file version with GUI, can be used after decompression, and the startup time is shorter.The disadvantage is that it takes up more space after decompression.
-- ArtScannerCLI_EN.exe
-  Single-file version with CLI.

 > For EngLish users:
 >